univention/ums-stack-data/docker/data-loader/README.md

 documents to the running `udm-rest-api`.
 The utility script will perform the following two steps:

 - Load context and replace template variables in the files.
+Suggested is to mount the context files into `/template-context`.

 - Process the result against the running `udm-rest-api`.